architolk/Linked-Data-Theatre/README.md

 To deploy the Linked Data Theatre in a tomcat container, follow the instructions in [DEPLOY.md](DEPLOY.md).

 The Linked Data Theatre uses a configuration graph containing all the triples that make up the LDT configuration.
-Instructions and examples how to create such a configuration can be found in [USAGE.md](USAGE.md).
+Instructions and examples how to create such a configuration can be found at the [wiki](wiki).